 If you have had a letter from us about your rent for 2020/2021, we hope that this information will help with any questions you may have.
-We also have a Money Advice Team who will be able to help you further, you can find information about this here
+We also have a Money Advice Team who will be able to help you further, you can find information about this on the money advice team page

 Why is my rent account in arrears when I pay by Direct Debit